kirlf/CSP/FEC/Soft decision Convolutional codes.md

 ## Introduction

 [Convolutional codes](https://en.wikipedia.org/wiki/Convolutional_code) are kind of continuous error-correcting codes.
-They can be easily described via the polynomial structure, that can be also mapped into shift-registers representation:
+They can be easily described via the polynomial structure, that can be also mapped into shift-registers representation, e.g.:

 ![shiftregs](https://raw.githubusercontent.com/kirlf/CSP/master/FEC/assets/shift_regs.png)

+In practice, polynomial structures are selected from the reference books.
+Searching of the optimal structure of the convolutional codes is the scientific research item.
+This relates to chance to construct [catastrophic](https://www.mathworks.com/help/comm/ref/iscatastrophic.html) convolutional code structure.

 ![SysNonSys](https://raw.githubusercontent.com/kirlf/CSP/master/FEC/assets/syst-nonsyst.png)